gstonge/spreading_CR/README.md

 **On Windows**

-* Visual Studio 2015 (required for all Python versions, see notes below)
+* Visual Studio 2015 (required for all Python versions)
 * CMake >= 3.1